 Data Processing Agreement

 When setting up your account you electronically agree to the following Data Processing Agreement.
-This Agreement will be always available in your Account for your information.

 The Client and GetResponse are hereinafter also jointly referred to as „Parties” and each separately as a „Party”.